Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 This project contains the source code and all the resources needed to install the Java Data Adapter for the "Hello World" Tutorial.

-As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java#clients-using-this-adapter), you may refer to the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).
+As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java#clients-using-this-adapter), you may refer to the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/HelloWorld/).

 ## Details